formlio/forml/doc/PIPELINE.md

 subgraph defined by an operator can internally split into multiple branches but can only be connected (both on input and output side) to other operators using single port of single node.

-For simple operators (typically single-actor oprtators) like transformers or estimators are available convenient decorators under the `forml.flow.operator.simple` that make it really easy to create specific instances.
+For simple operators (typically single-actor operators) like _transformers_ or _estimators_ are available convenient decorators under the `forml.flow.operator.simple` that make it really easy to create specific instances.

 Following is an example of creating simple transformer operator by decorating an user defined actor with the